Lat (cartoonist): After The Kampung Boy

 Lat's new editorial comic, Forever Lat was released in August 2014 by MPH Publishing.
 It contains a compilation of all his published works in the New Straits Times as well as unpublished and new works.
 His autobiographical memoir, Lat: My Life and Cartoons was launched on November 19, 2016.
 Published by Editions Didier Millet (EDM), the book was co-written by Lat and former NST senior editor, Syed Nadzri Syed Harun.
 In 2019, Lat partnered with Faber-Castell for the Grip X Celebrates The Diversity of Malaysia with Lat campaign to promote the Grip X pen and his artworks that were drawn using the pen.
 In April 2021, Lat announced that he would publish a sequel to his 1989 graphic novel, Mat Som after a three-decade hiatus with its focus on younger generation were in the midst of trying to find their purpose in life.
 According to Lat, the idea to publish a second book of Mat Som was first mooted in March 2017 while he was in Riyadh, Saudi Arabia.
-Though the book was expected to be released in July 2021, however, as of 2024, the anticipated publication is yet to be materialized.
+Though the book was expected to be released in July 2021, however, the anticipated publication is yet to be materialized up to this day.
 His art gallery, Galeri Rumah Lat (Lat's House Gallery) was opened to public on July 8, 2023, and officiated by Sultan of Perak, Sultan Nazrin Shah.
 The gallery exhibits some of his works, awards and accolades as well as his personal items.